Programming Bare ESP-WROOM-02

 Sonic IPv6 Tunnel with DD-WRT

 Sonic (my home ISP) offers an IPv6 tunnel for their customers who have a service plan that does not offer native IPv6 yet.
 Sonic’s IPv6 tunnel operates much the same way Hurricane Electric’s Tunnel Broker does, however since the endpoint is located inside the ISP you should get better performance.
 Sonic even offers example configurations for configuring the IPv6 tunnel endpoint on various operating systems, but none for DD-WRT, a common aftermarket router firmware.
-Another Sonic user did document how to configure Sonic’s IPv6 tunnel with older versions of DD-WRT on the Sonic forums HERE, however the link appears to be dead.
+Another Sonic user did document how to configure Sonic’s IPv6 tunnel with older versions of DD-WRT on the Sonic forums at dev-random.me, however the link appears to be dead.
 Additionally newer versions of DD-WRT have a new IPv6 tab which should allow for a painless configuration using nothing more than the web interface. ...

 August 17, 2015 · 5 min